pederz/Face-Image-Occlusions/README.md

      glass = 0
      sunglass = 0
      ````
-3. Similarity comparisons are stored are saved in `similarity_scores/`.
+3. Similarity comparisons are saved in `similarity_scores/, with one file for each of the different categories of comparisons.
-   - real images are saved in `embeddings/real/`.
+   - Synthetic comparisons are saved as two different numpy files (with addition of txt version) named `synthetic_images_mated` and `synthetic_images_non_mated`, with an addition of characters in the file name based on what occlusions are selected in the comparison.
+       * Example: Comparison with mask and glass as selected occlusions are saved as `synthetic_images_mated_m_g.npy` and `synthetic_images_non_mated_m_g.npy`.
+   - Real vs synthetic comparisons are saved as two different numpy files (with addition of txt version) named `real_vs_synthetic_images_mated` and `real_vs_synthetic_images_non_mated`, with an addition of characters in the file name based on what occlusions are selected in the comparison.
-   - generated images with occlusions are saved in `embeddings/synthetic/`.
+       * Example: Comparison with mask and glass as selected occlusions are saved as `real_vs_synthetic_images_mated_m_g.npy` and `real_vs_synthetic_images_non_mated_m_g.npy`.
+   - Real comparisons are saved as two different numpy files (with addition of txt version): `real_images_mated` and `real_images_non_mated`.
+        * Occlusions are not applicable when comparing real images only.

 # Plot distribution